 Mark’s new tasting room just opened in Napa –just down from the Oxbow Public Market– a scant three months before I reviewed his wines.
 I loved the room –super fun and modern–, but another journalist gently pointed out that it was geared towards Millennial wine drinkers, not us old cranks.
 Thanks, man.
 Thanks.

 That begs the question: what the *#&#E is a millennial wine?
 Is “Collide” the harbinger of Millennial vino?
 A new paradigm?
 Cool decor aside, I’m not convinced.
 Mark Herold’s wines are delicious in that Napa-esque way Gen-Xers have been slurping up for years.
-He earned his stripes at the Joseph Phelps winery, he ran a custom crush facility for a while, then went on to become the winemaker for Sonoma’s Kamen Estate.
+He earned his stripes at the Joseph Phelps winery, ran a custom crush facility for a while, and became the winemaker for Sonoma’s Kamen Estate.

 The style is pure fruit, with bursts of blackberry, cola, and sweet vanilla.
 The voluptuous richness is balanced with milk chocolate and hawthorn.
-I’d say this bottle under-represents it’s ABV on the label.
-I would be surprised if it wasn’t 16.1% alcohol.
+I’d say this bottle under-represents its ABV on the label.
+I would be surprised if it weren’t 16.1% alcohol.